nikkisquared/scramble/README.md

 History
 -------
-Originally made in 2013 for an as of yet un-announced project (possible spoiler alerts in the source code!).
+Originally made in 2013 for an as of yet un-announced project.
-Scramble will likely see more development to suit my needs in the future.
+Scramble will see more development in the near future.